 UEFA Football Law Programme (UEFA FLP)

-The UEFA FLP is a programme that brings together specialists dealing with legal issues within the industry who would like to deepen their understanding of football law and bring their knowledge up to date.
+The UEFA FLP brings together specialists handling legal issues within the industry who would like to deepen their understanding of football law and bring their knowledge up to date.

 Type of learning: